Glassing Accused Off To NZ For Christmas

 Ms Edmonds was rushed to Gold Coast Hospital last Thursday night after she was allegedly struck with a wine glass by Ms Armstrong at the Azzurra Hotel in Surfers Paradise about 10pm.

 She suffered a 10cm deep gash to her neck, nerve damage to her neck and chest, cuts to her eyebrow, has no feeling in her neck and required 30 stitches.

 She will also undergo surgery at PA Hospital to repair the nerve damage.

 Yesterday, Southport Magistrates Court heard Ms Armstrong acted in self-defence.

-Defence lawyer Paul Hamilton said the girls got into a heated verbal argument on the balcony of the ninth floor of the hotel.
+Criminal defence lawyer Paul Hamilton said the girls got into a heated verbal argument on the balcony of the ninth floor of the hotel.

 “My understanding is she has said she was approached by the complainant and pushed out because she thought she was going over the edge,” he said.

 Magistrate Gary Finger granted bail despite concerns by the prosecution Ms Armstrong would not return to face court once she was back on New Zealand soil and fears she would ‘interfere with a witness’.